blackhan-software/avalanche-cli/README.md

 This API allows clients to interact with the P-Chain (Platform Chain), which maintains AVAX's validator set and handles blockchain creation.

 ```
+platform add-delegator                            Add a delegator to the primary network.
+A delegator stakes AVAX and s..
+platform add-subnet-validator                     Add a validator to a subnet other than the primary network.
+The valid..
+platform add-validator                            Add a validator to the primary network.
+platform create-address                           Create a new address controlled by the given user.
 platform create-blockchain                        Create a new blockchain.
 Currently only supports creation of new inst..
-platform get-blockchain-status                    Get the status of a blockchain.
-platform create-address                           Create a new address controlled by the given user.
+platform create-subnet                            Create an unsigned transaction to create a new Subnet.
+The unsigned t..
-platform import-key                               Give a user control over an address by providing the private key that..
+platform export-avax                              Send AVAX from an account on the P-Chain to an address on the X-Chain..
 platform export-key                               Get the private key that controls a given address.
 The returned priva..
 platform get-balance                              Get the balance of AVAX controlled by a given address.
-platform list-addresses                           List the addresses controlled by the specified user.
+platform get-blockchains                          Get all the blockchains that exist (excluding the P-Chain).
+platform get-blockchain-status                    Get the status of a blockchain.
 platform get-current-validators                   List the current validators of the given Subnet.
+platform get-height                               Returns the height of the last accepted block.
+platform get-min-stake                            Get the minimum staking amount of the network.
 platform get-pending-validators                   List the validators in the pending validator set of the specified Sub..
+platform get-subnets                              Get all the Subnets that exist.
+platform import-avax                              Complete a transfer of AVAX from the X-Chain to the P-Chain.
+Before t..
+platform import-key                               Give a user control over an address by providing the private key that..
+platform list-addresses                           List the addresses controlled by the specified user.
 platform sample-validators                        Sample validators from the specified Subnet.
-platform add-validator                            Add a validator to the primary network.
-platform add-subnet-validator                     Add a validator to a subnet other than the primary network.
-The valid..
-platform add-delegator                            Add a delegator to the primary network.
-A delegator stakes AVAX and s..
-platform create-subnet                            Create an unsigned transaction to create a new Subnet.
-The unsigned t..
-platform get-subnets                              Get all the Subnets that exist.
-platform get-height                               Returns the height of the last accepted block.
 platform validated-by                             Get the Subnet that validates a given blockchain.
 platform validates                                Get the IDs of the blockchains a Subnet validates.
-platform get-blockchains                          Get all the blockchains that exist (excluding the P-Chain).
-platform export-avax                              Send AVAX from an account on the P-Chain to an address on the X-Chain..
-platform import-avax                              Complete a transfer of AVAX from the X-Chain to the P-Chain.
-Before t..
 ```

 ## [Timestamp API](https://docs.ava.network/v1.0/en/api/timestamp)